aramelias/DAV/q6/index.md

-# Question 1
+# Question 6: Trends
-*Are there any food prices that are show negative/positive correlation, and is this correlation present throughout the years, or perhaps only in certain period?
-Can you perhaps detect possible ingredients of a certain other food product?*
+*Is there a correlation between geographical location of a country and its ratio between food price and BMI over time?*

 <hr>